-35. There are several variations of prepaid phone cards which can be used to procure telecommunications services.
+27. There are several variations of prepaid phone cards which can be used to procure telecommunications services.
 The following indicates the GST treatment of the pre-paid phone card currently available.
 For the purpose of clarity, the term 'prepaid phone card' will be used to cover these possibilities:

-(a) Long distance (IDD, STD, etc.) phone cards denominated in monetary amounts;

-- Mobile telephone network's re-load (or top-up) cards denominated in monetary amounts; - (c) Other slips including personal identification numbers (P.I.N) which give the customer a right to access a telecommunication network without incurring a further charge at the time when that network is accessed.
+- (a) Long distance (IDD, STD, etc.) phone cards denominated in monetary value; - (b) Mobile telephone network's re-load cards in monetary value; - (c) Other slips including personal identification numbers (P.I.N) which give the customer a right to access a telecommunication network without incurring a further charge at the time when that network is accessed.

-36. The prepaid phone card is a face value voucher for GST purposes and therefore the sale or supply of the prepaid phone card is not taxable for the purpose of GST if the consideration is less or equal to the monetary value.
+28. The prepaid phone card is a face value voucher for GST purposes and therefore the sale or supply of the prepaid phone card is not taxable for the purpose of GST if the consideration is less or equal to the monetary value.
 GST is chargeable at the point of redemption of the credit (airtime).

-37. The supply of SIM card bundles with certain value of credit (airtime) is subjected to GST.
+29. The supply of SIM card bundles with certain value of credit (airtime) is subjected to GST.
 When a customer purchased the SIM card, his main purpose is to acquire telecommunication services provided by the operator of the mobile telecommunication service.
-The credit bundles with the SIM card is anciallary to the main supply which is the access to telecominucation services through the SIM card.
+The credit bundles with the SIM card is an ancillary to the main supply which is the access to telecommunication services through the SIM card.